udacity/create-your-own-adventure/english/magic/magic.md

 Valar dohaeris

 These words spoken and you are now a faceless man, a merceiless assassin, on your way back to Braavos.
+You shout into the dark sky, "Semper Paratus!"